 - Technology is not the priority but a way to enhance the experience

 So, what’s happening in customer experience in 2021 and beyond?
 Let’s find out.

 Unfortunately, many companies still believe that creating a quality product equals providing an exceptional customer experience.
 That’s not always the case.
-You can create a bug-free product, using the latest technologies, but fail to manage a particular communication channel and as a result, make it harder for customers to communicate with your brand.
+You can create a bug-free product using the latest technologies but fail to manage a particular communication channel and, as a result, make it harder for customers to communicate with your brand.
 In this case, we’re talking about digital customer experience or DX.
-While CX is how your customers perceive all of their interactions with your business, DX is how they interact with your brand on digital channels (websites, apps, and emails).
+While CX is how your customers perceive their interactions with your business, DX is how they interact with your brand on digital channels (websites, apps, and emails).
 It’s worth noting that we no longer live in a world where customers separate their experiences in digital and non-digital terms.
-They want to easily access products in any possible and most convenient way.
+They want to access products in any possible and most convenient way easily.

 So, let’s take a look at a few steps that will help you to improve customer experience:

 - Embrace cloud solutions

 Ok, let’s admit it: we can’t live without our smartphones anymore.
 Gone are the days when the desktop and PCs were the most popular ways to access the web.

 It’s easy to see how much you use your device daily for your business and personal tasks.
 So imagine how your customers are using them to find businesses like yours.
 If you’re not using a mobile-first approach for your marketing and customer service, then you’re seriously falling behind.

 In fact, 57% of customers won’t recommend a product with a poorly designed website on mobile.
 In addition, if a website isn’t mobile-friendly, 50% of customers will abandon it, even if they like the business.